 We only rehome our horses in an environment where they will have equine company in the same paddock.
 Horses are herd animals and interaction with other horses is very important to them and allows them to exhibit beneficial natural behaviour.

 It depends on the horse.
 We always try to make the rehoming process as easy and smooth as possible.
 Usually it’s between one and four visits, but it can be more if your chosen horse takes a long time to get used to new people.
+For Foster Scheme applicants, we may request additional references for, and/or video of applicants riding/lungeing/long reining to help us match you with the right horse.

 Yes.
 We visit each prospective new home before the horse moves there, to make sure it’s safe and suitable for them.